ptwu/website/blog/cppcsinterop.md

 date: '2023-04-19'
 hashtags: ['systems', 'cpp', 'csharp', 'linux', 'research']
 leadingImagePath: '/dotnetcpp.png'
 blurb: "I was pretty surprised to find a lack of good C++/C# interop resources online for Linux, given that most of the online tutorials were for C++/CLI, which only works with Windows.
-Here, we'll explore the basics, internals, and gory bits like making pointers to native memory safely, with some remarks on performance."
+Here, we'll explore the basics and internals, with some remarks on performance."
 ---

 # Getting started